nesoi-org/nesoi/docs/HANDS-ON.md

 export default Nesoi.bucket('my_module::my_bucket')
 ```

-In order to actually read/write data, the runtime declares a `Bucket Adapter` to be used by this `Bucket`.
+In order to actually read/write data, the app declares a `Bucket Adapter` to be used by this `Bucket`.

 ##### Model